sumeetjain/twitter-diversity-report/README.md

 Copy the SSH clone URL (located in the right-hand column of this screen) into Terminal.

-(gif)
+[GIF HERE]

 ##Prepare Your Local Environment

 This program was built with Ruby on Rails 3.2.21. **Please ensure that you have at least this version of Rails**, as some methods may not be earlier in other versions.

-Then:
+Next:

 * **Install gems** included in the Gemfile you just cloned by running `bundle install` in Terminal.

-* **Prepare your local database** This application relies on users providing information to our database, and checks a given user's 'friends' against the records in that database.
+* **Prepare your local database** This application relies on users providing information to our database, and checks a given user's Twitter 'friends' against the records in that database.
 Our seed file contains dummy information for our team members.
   * Run `rake db:migrate` to set up your local database structure
   * Run `rake db:seed` to populate the database with our dummy information
   * Follow any/all of us on Twitter!
 [Here](http://twitter.com/midwestboardgam), [here](http://twitter.com/halfghaninne), [here](http://twitter.com/cza_dev), or [here](http://twitter.com/hilarysk).
 This:
-    * Ensures that if you search for yourself, the records in the database will be associated with your 'friends' return from Twitter
+    * Ensures that if you search for yourself, our records in the database will be associated with your 'friends' return from Twitter
 	* Allows you to be more readily in contact with us if you have questions about our code.
 	* Is awesome because we would love to meet you!

 * **Create an .env file.** This is a file that will be specific to your local environment and contains sensitive API information, accessed throughout the rest of the code.
+It is [referenced](https://github.com/omahacodeschool/twitter-diversity-report/blob/master/.gitignore#L18) in this project's .gitignore file, which means it's ignored when you push updates to your own Github repository -- no API keys out in the wild!

   * In Terminal, in the parent project folder, create the file with `touch .env`

   * Open the file with `mate .env`

-* GIT IGNORE

 ##Get an API Key

 Using your personal Twitter account, [register a new application](https://apps.twitter.com/app/new) to access API credentials for Twitter.

-These free applications give developers access to the Twitter API and are meant for development purposes.
-As such do have limits, which you can [read about here](https://dev.twitter.com/rest/public/rate-limiting).
+These applications allow you free access to the Twitter API and are meant for development purposes.
+As such they do have usage limits, which you can [read about here](https://dev.twitter.com/rest/public/rate-limiting).

-The registration process will prompt you for application details, including a name for the application, description, and website.
+The registration process will prompt you for details about your new app, including a name for the application, description, and website.
 These can be filler information.

+[SCREENSHOT/GIF HERE]

-The form will also ask you for a Callback URL. _In order for Twitter authentication to redirect to the application in local development the Callback URL **must be**:_ `http://127.0.0.1:3000/auth/twitter/callback`
+The form will also ask you for a Callback URL. **In order for Twitter authentication to redirect to the application in local development the Callback URL must be:** `http://127.0.0.1:3000/auth/twitter/callback`

 Once you've registered your application, you will be able to access its API keys under Keys and Access Tokens.
 You will use two seperate keys for this application, the **Consumer Key (API Key)** and the **Consumer Secret (API Secret)**.

+[SCREENSHOT HERE]

 In your **.env** file, set those keys equal to the variables `public` and `secret`, like so: